microsoft/azure-quantum-python/visualization/README.md

 # Visualization

 This folder includes the visualization project.
+This contains visualizations for the resource estimation feature.

 - react-lib: source code for the visualization components and D3 integration.
 - js-lib: wrapper JavaScript library which packages the visualization components into a consumable JavaScript package by clients.